gitlabhq/gitlabhq/docker/README.md

 **Note** that GitLab will reconfigure itself **at each container start.** You will need to restart the container to reconfigure your GitLab.

-You can find all available options in [GitLab documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md#configuration).
+You can find all available options in [Omnibus GitLab documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md#configuration).

 Troubleshooting
 =========================